Harvard v. Department of Health and Human Services

 President and Fellows of Harvard College v.
 United States Department of Health and Human Services, et al. is a lawsuit filed in April 2025 by the Harvard Corporation against the Trump administration over the suspension of hundreds of millions of dollars in federal research funding.
-On September 3, Burroughs ruled in favor of Harvard, finding the government had violated its free speech rights and used allegations of antisemitism as a "smokescreen for a targeted, ideologically-motivated assault on this country's premier universities".
+On September 3, Judge Allison D. Burroughs ruled in favor of Harvard, finding the government had violated its free speech rights and used allegations of antisemitism as a "smokescreen for a targeted, ideologically-motivated assault on this country's premier universities".

 Background

+A banner displayed at an encampment in Harvard Yard in front of University Hall reads "from the river to the sea, Palestine will be free," May 2024.

+During the Gaza war and alleged genocide, Harvard has been among universities where there have been protest and activism in solidarity with the Palestinians in Gaza, which the Trump administration has called antisemitic.
+Harvard was among the ten US universities targeted by the federal government's Joint Task Force to Combat Anti-Semitism and to which the federal government has cut funding—a move seen as reflecting prescriptions in Project Esther, part of The Heritage Foundation's political initiative Project 2025.
+According to The New York Times, "the Trump administration’s biggest target has been Harvard, the country’s richest university.
+The university has roughly $9 billion at stake in its fight with the federal government."

 According to university president Alan Garber, funding for research at Harvard was affected by a federal grant pause imposed in January 2025.
 The pause was later halted by a court order.
 Garber later criticized funding cuts at the National Institute of Health that would reduce grants at Harvard Medical School.
 John Shaw, the vice provost for research, submitted a declaration with a lawsuit filed by thirteen universities, though Harvard did not join the lawsuit.
 In March, the Trump administration stated it would conduct a review of billion in federal funding to Harvard University.